-The 2017 Denver measurements show reductions for all of the species measured when compared with the 2015 values.
-Fuel specific emission factors (g/kg of fuel) decreased for CO (-37%), HC (-10%), NO (-10%), NH3 (-12%) and NO2 (-21%) and the differences were all statistically significant at the 95% confidence interval.
-The percent of emissions contributed by the highest emitting 1% of the fleet (the 99th percentile) increased for CO, NO, NH3 and slightly decreased for HC and NO2.
-Increases in congestion on the ramp results in increases in the mean acceleration observed during the measurements and accounts for the changes in VSP observed between 2015 and 2017.
+The 2020 Denver measurements show reductions for all of the species measured when compared with the 2017 values.
+Fuel specific emission factors (g/kg of fuel) decreased for CO (41%), HC (16%), NO (23%), NH3 (8%), NO2 (12%) and NO_x (22%).
+Only the differences for CO, NO and NO_x are statistically significant at the 95% confidence interval.
+The percent of emissions contributed by the highest emitting 1% of the fleet (the 99th percentile) increased for all of the species except HC.

-An inverse relationship between vehicle emissions and model year is shown in Figure 3 for the nine periods sampled during the winters of 1999 - 2001, 2003, 2005, 2007, 2013, 2015 and 2017.
+An inverse relationship between vehicle emissions and model year is shown in Figure 3 for the nine periods sampled during the winters of 1999 - 2001, 2003, 2005, 2007, 2013, 2015, 2017 and 2020.
 The HC data have been offset adjusted here for comparison.
-There is a noticeable increase in the mean HC emissions for all the model years beginning with the 2015 measurements after reconstruction of the ramp and increases in the number of measured vehicle deceleration events (foot off the gas motoring as well as braking).
-CO and NO mean emissions by model year are not affected by this change in driving mode and the dominate feature for these two species is the gradual increases in fleet average emissions, year over year, beginning around model years 2002 and older.
-Note that there is considerable uncertainty in the mean emission levels for model years 1993 and older in the newest data sets because of the small sample sizes (in the 2017 measurements there are only 42 1993 model year vehicle measurements).
+There is a noticeable increase in the mean HC emissions for all the model years beginning with the 2015 measurements after reconstruction of the ramp.
+The new design increased the number of vehicles measured during rapid deceleration events (foot off the gas motoring as well as braking).
+CO and NO mean emissions by model year are not significantly affected by this change in driving mode and the dominate feature for these two species is the gradual increases in fleet average emissions, year over year, beginning in the early 2000 model years.
+Note that the uncertainty levels rises quickly in the mean emission levels for the oldest model years in all of the data sets due to the decreasing sample sizes.
+For example in the 2020 for the 1994 model year vehicles, the last model year plotted there are only 43.
 All three species graphed in Figure 3 show an ever increasing number of model years with emission levels that do not change from the initial model year average.
-NO emissions are the first to show increases but the Tier II certified vehicles (2009 & newer) have now eliminated fleet average NO emissions deterioration.
+NO emissions are the first to show increases but the Tier 2 (2009 - 2016) and now Tier 3 certified vehicles (2017 & newer) have significantly reduced fleet average NO emissions deterioration.

-Following the data analysis and presentation format originally shown by Ashbaugh et al.,22 the vehicle emissions data by model year from the 2017 study were divided into quintiles and plotted.
+Following the data analysis and presentation format originally shown by Ashbaugh et al.,22 the vehicle emissions data by model year from the 2020 study were divided into quintiles and plotted.
 The results are shown in Figures 4 - 6.
 The bars in the top plot represent the mean emissions for each model year's quintile, but do not account for the number of vehicles in each model year.
 The middle graph shows the fleet fraction by model year for the newest 22 model years showing the impacts the last recession had on car sales between 2009 and 2010 and the recovery that has followed.
-Model years older than 1997 and not graphed account for 2.8% of the measurements and contribute between 11.8% (HC) and 23.4% (CO) of the total emissions.
+Model years older than 1999 and not graphed account for 2.9% of the measurements and contribute between 10.4% (HC) and 26.4% (CO) of the total emissions.
 The bottom graph for each species is the combination of the top and middle figures.
-These figures illustrate that the lowest emitting 60% of the on-road fleet, regardless of model year, make an
+These figures illustrate that at least the lowest emitting 60% of the on-road fleet, regardless of model year, make an essentially negligible contribution to the overall fleet mean emissions.
+The top and

 Figure 3.
 Mean fuel specific vehicle emissions plotted as a function of model year for all the collected Denver data sets.
 HC data have been offset adjusted as described in the text.
+Insets expand model years 2000 to 2020 for each species.